ocaisa/shell-novice-es/episodes/06-script.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Guarda comandos en archivos (normalmente llamados shell scripts) para reutilizarlos.
+- Save commands in files (usually called shell scripts) for re-use.
-- `bash [filename]` ejecuta los comandos guardados en un archivo.
+- `bash [filename]` runs the commands saved in a file.
-- `$@` se refiere a todos los argumentos de línea de comandos de un script de shell.
+- `$@` refers to all of a shell script's command-line arguments.
-- `$1`, `$2`, etc., se refieren al primer argumento de la línea de comandos, al segundo argumento de la línea de comandos, etc.
+- `$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc.
-- Coloque las variables entre comillas si los valores pueden contener espacios.
+- Place variables in quotes if the values might have spaces in them.
-- Dejar que los usuarios decidan qué archivos procesar es más flexible y coherente con los comandos integrados de Unix.
+- Letting users decide what files to process is more flexible and more consistent with built-in Unix commands.

 ::::::::::::::::::::::::::::::::::::::::::::::::::